ni/install-systemlink-enterprise/README.md

 Visit the [NI Documentation portal](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/systemlink-enterprise-configuration-and-installation.html) for info about configuring SystemLink Enterprise.

-Starter YAML templates are available at  in the [templates directory](getting-started/templates).
-Refer to [Releases](https://github.com/ni/install-systemlink-enterprise/releases) to obtain the version of these documents corresponding to the version of SystemLink Enterprise you intend to install.
+YAML templates are available in the [templates directory](getting-started/templates).
+Refer to [Releases](https://github.com/ni/install-systemlink-enterprise/releases) to find the documents for the version of SystemLink Enterprise you want to install.

 ## Contributing to the Handbook